ricsam/enschedule/README.md

 ## Deploy schedules using schedule files

-You can create schedule definitions files:
+You can create schedule handler files:

 ```yml
 apiVersion: v1